Getting Started

 }

-That’s a production-ready HTTP server.
+That’s a minimal HTTP server example.
 No framework.
 No dependencies.
-Read on to learn each piece of the stack.
+Read on to learn each piece of GO(A)HT.